algorandfoundation/algokit-beaker-default-template/README.md

 # AlgoKit Beaker Template

-This template provides a good starting point to build Beaker smart contracts productively.
+This template provides a production-ready baseline for developing and deploying [Beaker](https://github.com/algorand-devrel/beaker) smart contracts.

+To use it [install AlgoKit](https://github.com/algorandfoundation/algokit-cli#readme) and then either pass in `-t beaker_production` to `algokit init` or select the `beaker_production` template.

-This is the default template used by AlgoKit to initialise an Algorand smart contract project.
+This is one of the official templates used by AlgoKit to initialise an Algorand smart contract project.
 It's a [Copier template](https://copier.readthedocs.io/en/stable/).

 ## Features